mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Assessing Consolidation Risk {#why}

-By default, Internet protocol designers avoid centralized designs, because the Internet's very nature is incompatible with centralization.
+By default, Internet protocol designers avoid centralized designs because the Internet's very nature is incompatible with centralization.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

 However, as discussed below in {{necessary}}, not all centralization is avoidable, and in some cases it is even desirable.
 With that in mind, consolidation risk on the Internet is most concerning when it is not broadly held to be necessary, when it has no checks, balances, or other mechanisms of accountability, when it selects "favorites" which are difficult (or impossible) to displace, and when it threatens to diminish the success factors that enable the Internet to thrive -- scalability to meet the demands of new users, adaptability to encompass new applications, flexibility to enable deployment of new technologies, and resilience to shocks and changes {{SUCCESS}}.